elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-role-of-cholesterol-in-regulating-membrane-fluidity-and-permeability.md

 url: /learn/biology/questions/explain-the-role-of-cholesterol-in-regulating-membrane-fluidity-and-permeability
 score: -1.0
 related_article1:
-    id: 166982
+    id: 166973
-    title: What are the structural differences between integral and peripheral proteins, and how do these differences relate to their functions?
+    title: >-
+        Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-differences-between-integral-and-peripheral-proteins-and-how-do-these-differences-relate-to-their-functions
+    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
 related_article2:
-    id: 166973
+    id: 166975
-    title: Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
+    title: >-
+        List the main lipid components of the cell membrane and their functions.
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
+    url: /learn/biology/questions/list-the-main-lipid-components-of-the-cell-membrane-and-their-functions
 related_article3:
-    id: 166973
+    id: 166975
-    title: Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
+    title: >-
+        List the main lipid components of the cell membrane and their functions.
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
+    url: /learn/biology/questions/list-the-main-lipid-components-of-the-cell-membrane-and-their-functions
 related_article4:
-    id: 166974
+    id: 166984
-    title: What are amphipathic molecules, and why are they important in membrane structure?
+    title: >-
+        Explain the concept of a concentration gradient and its role in passive and active transport mechanisms.
     subject: Biology
-    url: /learn/biology/questions/what-are-amphipathic-molecules-and-why-are-they-important-in-membrane-structure
+    url: /learn/biology/questions/explain-the-concept-of-a-concentration-gradient-and-its-role-in-passive-and-active-transport-mechanisms
 related_article5:
-    id: 166970
+    id: 166975
-    title: What is simple diffusion and which molecules typically undergo this process?
+    title: >-
+        List the main lipid components of the cell membrane and their functions.
     subject: Biology
-    url: /learn/biology/questions/what-is-simple-diffusion-and-which-molecules-typically-undergo-this-process
+    url: /learn/biology/questions/list-the-main-lipid-components-of-the-cell-membrane-and-their-functions
 ---

 &nbsp;